lcerenc661/soccer_league_db/README.md

 # Soccer leagues data to Snowflake

-In this project was developed an ETL process (using Python, pandas) orchested by Airflow and loaded in Snowflake
+this project was developed an ETL process (using Python, pandas) orchested by Airflow and loaded in Snowflake